The Fashion Institute of Technology (FIT), part of the State

 duties may be assigned consistent with the classification of the

-- Minimum of four (4) years of professional, mechanic and
+- Minimum of 3-5 years of administrative work experience.

 The UCE-FIT Collective Bargaining Agreement